Akamai Foundation Inc

 Site-Specific Employee Review Teams: Key part of the grant process, evaluating applications and conducting community outreach across the US, Costa Rica, Poland, India, UK, Japan, Israel, and beyond

 Kara DiGiacomo has stated: "We accomplish more together" through deepened grantee relationships, resource sharing, and understanding combined impact.
-The foundation emphasizes creating partnerships beyond funding, with organizations becoming "part of our communities" through volunteer engagement and mentorship opportunities.
+The foundation emphasises creating partnerships beyond funding, with organisations becoming "part of our communities" through volunteer engagement and mentorship opportunities.

 Application Process & Timeline